osuAkatsuki/bancho.py/README.md

 I'm mainly writing this as it's by-far the subject I'm currently the most educated in..
-I started [Akatsuki](https://akatsuki.pw/) (and programming alltogether) back in October of 2017, and I've been managing it since..
+I started [Akatsuki](https://akatsuki.pw/) (and programming alltogether) back in October of 2017, and I've been managing it since.

 The server has come [a long way](https://cdn.discordapp.com/attachments/616400094408736779/799434379176574986/unknown.png), and is in quite a usable state.
 We most likely handle every packet/handler